-Invented in 1993, by Emeritus Professor Robert Ladenson, CSEP has been involved in the Intercollegiate Ethics Bowl Competition since the beginning and invites interested students to join our team!
+Invented in 1993, by Emeritus Professor Robert Ladenson, CSEP has been involved in the Intercollegiate Ethics Bowl Competition since the beginning and invites interested students to join us!

-The team meets every Thursday during the semester from 12:50-1:30 in the Cherry Conference Room in Galvin Library.
+The team meets every Monday from 12:50-1:30 and Thursday from 3:30-5 in the study rooms on the first floor of Galvin Library.
 Feel free to stop by, or email us a email@example.com for more information.
 Only undergraduate students are allowed to compete in the offical competition, but we welcome everyone to our meetings who is interested in lively debate and discussion.

 About the Competition

 The Intercollegiate Ethics Bowl combines the excitement and fun of a competitive tournament with a valuable educational experience for undergraduate students.
 Recognized widely by educators, the Ethics Bowl has received special commendation for excellence and innovation from the American Philosophical Association, and received the 2006 American Philosophical Association/Philosophy Documentation Center's 2006 prize for Excellence and Innovation in Philosophy Programs.
 The format, rules, and procedures of the Ethics Bowl all have been developed to model widely acknowledged best methods of reasoning in practical and professional ethics.